 - Closed circuit

-In a closed circuit, there is a voltage source with U1 = 12 V and with an internal resistance R1 = 0.2 Ω. The external resistance is R2 = 19.8 Ω. Determine the electric current and terminal voltage.
+There is a voltage source with U1 = 12 V in a closed circuit and with internal resistance, R1 = 0.2 Ω. The external resistance is R2 = 19.8 Ω. Find the electric current and terminal voltage.